Articles

 Features:

-• No special hardware required
+No special hardware required for basic use

-• Canva integration for thousands of design templates
+Canva integration for thousands of design templates

-• Dedicated workspaces for agencies or franchises
+Dedicated workspaces for agencies, franchises, or multi-brand operators

-• Social media and live feed integrations
+Social media signage and live feed integrations

 Pricing: